grassrootseconomics/org-website/content/Blog/2-years-wfp1.md

 In September 2024, the Grassroots Economics (GrE) team embarked on a journey back to Kitui to reconnect with the communities involved in the 2021-2022 pilot program with the World Food Programme (WFP).
 The project was a study which focused on Community Inclusion Currencies (CICs) and Syntropic Agroforestry (SAF), was initially designed as a six-month partnership, later extended to ten months.
 Now, two years after the pilot, it was time to see how the community groups were faring.

-Note that the norm in humanitarian projects is that they stop completely after the intervention.
-We found something different.
-By focusing on traditional mutual service and rotating labor organizations locally called Mwethia - we found that the communities only needed support in restarting these ancient practices.

 ![image](images/blog/2-years-wfp2.webp)

 **A Thriving Community Model**